14.3: The Flux Control Coefficient

 \[C_{E i}^{J}=\dfrac{\dfrac{\partial J}{J}}{\dfrac{\partial u}{u}}=\dfrac{\partial \ln J}{\partial \ln u_{i}} \label{16} \]

 \(C_{Ei}^{J}\) clearly shows how the system flux changes with changes in the activity of a single enzyme.
-The variable ui is a property of an enzyme (a local property), but J and concentrations (for the concentration coefficient – see below) are systems variables.
+The variable ui is a property of an enzyme (a local property), but J and concentrations (for the concentration coefficient – see below) are system variables.
 Hence, every enzyme in a pathway has a flux control coefficient.
 How are they related?
 It makes sense that the sum of all of the individual \(C_{Ei}^{J}=1\) as the fractional change in flux, \(∂J/J\), is equal in magnitude to the fractional change in all enzyme activities.
 This relationship, shown below, is called the Summation Theorem.

 \[\sum_{i=1}^{n} C_{E i}^{J}=1 \label{17} \]

-This equation would predict that if one magical enzyme X was truly rate-limiting and completely controlled that rate, then CJEx = 1 for that enzyme and 0 for all the other enzymes.
+This equation would predict that if one magical enzyme X were truly rate-limiting and completely controlled that rate, then CJEx = 1 for that enzyme and 0 for all the other enzymes.
 Yet this is counterintuitive since if all the enzymes are linked, their responses should also be linked.
 Hence, all enzymes share control of flux.

 Another way to consider this is to consider a linear set of connected reactions.
 For these enzymes, \(C_{Ei}^{J}\) would vary between 0 and 1.
-If one enzyme was completely rate limiting, its \(C_{Ei}^{J}\) would be 1 indicating that the fractional change in flux, \(∂J/J\), is equal to the fractional change in enzyme concentration (or activity) \(u\), \(∂u/u\), for enzyme X. This implies that all change in flux is accounted for by the change in the concentration of enzyme X. This is a bit difficult to believe so it would make sense to think of the control of a pathway as being distributed over all the enzymes in the pathway.
+If one enzyme was completely rate limiting, its \(C_{Ei}^{J}\) = 1 indicating that the fractional change in flux, \(∂J/J\), is equal to the fractional change in enzyme concentration (or activity) \(u\), \(∂u/u\), for enzyme X. This implies that all change in flux is accounted for by the change in the concentration of enzyme X. This is a bit difficult to believe so it would make sense to think of the control of a pathway as being distributed over all the enzymes in the pathway.
 Plots of flux \(J\) vs enzyme activity u are similar to rectangular hyperbolas.
 Hence, the flux coefficient changes with enzyme activity and flux, so at different fluxes, different enzyme flux coefficients would also change.
 “Control” gets redistributed in the pathway.

 Phosphofructokinase is said to be a “key” enzyme in glycolysis as it is one of three enzymes in the pathway that is characterized by a large negative free energy difference.
 Figure \(\PageIndex{1}\):